Cart

 What HPV really is and why it usually disappears on its own

 Some HPV types (e.g., 6 and 11) cause benign warts, while other high-risk types can, over time, initiate cell changes in the cervix.
 Approximately 90 percent of infections clear up within two years without treatment.
 A strong immune system recognizes infected cells and usually reliably destroys them.
-Regular check-ups, such as the Pap smear, help detect any cell changes early.
+Regular screenings like the Pap smear help detect any cell changes early.

 Why there is no direct HPV therapy

 There is no medication that can directly kill HPV.
 HPV embeds itself in cells, and antiviral pills like those for herpes viruses do not exist for HPV.
-In practice, therefore, only the consequences of HPV are treated: genital warts can be removed, and abnormal cell changes in the cervix can be corrected with minor procedures.
+In practice, therefore, only the consequences of HPV are treated: genital warts can be removed, and abnormal cervical cell changes can be corrected through minor procedures.

 Important to know

-If cell changes are already noticeable in the Pap smear, the situation changes.
+If cell changes are already detected in the Pap smear, the situation changes.
 A positive result means that HPV has already altered cells.
-Then it's no longer just about getting rid of HPV, but about targeted medical care and monitoring of the changes.
+Then it's no longer just about getting rid of HPV, but about targeted medical support and monitoring of the changes.

 The most important factor: The immune system

 The body itself is the best HPV fighter.
 People with weakened immune systems demonstrably develop persistent HPV infections much more frequently.
-Active T cells correlate closely with viral load and are crucial for elimination.
+Active T-cells are closely correlated with viral load and are crucial for elimination.
 The better the immune system is supported, the sooner it can deal with HPV.

 What can actually help: Factors with evidence

-There is no measure that guarantees HPV cure.
-However, there are proven factors that have been associated with faster HPV regression in clinical studies.
+There is no measure that guarantees to cure HPV.
+But there are proven factors that are associated with faster HPV regression in clinical studies.
 They do not act antivirally, but immunologically.

 Strongest risk factor